 Some people wonder about bringing home unfinished bottles of wine, for example, from a party or restaurant.
 This perfectly okay to do as long as the alcohol is stored away from the driver.
 For example, in the trunk of the vehicle or somewhere where it would not be accessible while on the roadways.

 There are penalties for breaking the open container law in the state of Florida.
-If you are pulled over by a cop and discovered with an open container, you can face fines.
-This is even if you can prove that you were not drinking will on the road.
+If you are pulled over by a cop and discovered with an open container, you can face fines, even if you can prove that you were not drinking while on the road.

 A violation of the open container law is considered a noncriminal moving traffic violation by the state.
 In most cases, the fee for this kind of charge is $60, though it may vary in some counties in the state of Florida.
 The maximum the court can fine someone for this charge is set at $500.

 In addition to the fine and potential court fees, a person will also have three points added to their license as a result of the charge.
 In some cases, a person’s license might get suspended or temporarily halted as punishment.

 A passenger who is found with an open bottle of alcohol will be guilty of a different and slightly lesser charge.
 It is that of a nonmoving traffic violation.
 The typical charge for this in most counties in the state is about $30.
 The maximum one could charge for this is also set at $500.